Moneeb-Hussain/Split-Wise-App/Split-Wise/README.md

 **React Router:** [React Router](https://reactrouter.com/) is a popular routing library for React applications.
 - **Vite:** Modern build tool focused on speed and efficiency for frontend development.
 - **Material-UI:** UI component framework for consistent, high-quality design.
+- **Redux Toolkit:** Redux Toolkit is a powerful library that simplifies the process of managing state in a React application.

 ## Getting Started